bit23/DataObjectBuilder/README.md

 # DataObjectBuilder

 Defining it in the simplest way you can say that *DataObjectBuilder* allows the creation of "interface instances".
-The creation can be made from an instance of any object (which obviously does not implement the interface in question), an Anonymous Object, a JObject, a Tuple or ValueTuple, a Dictionary or a dynamic object.
+The creation can be made from any instance of Object (which obviously does not implement the interface in question), an Anonymous Object, a JObject, a Tuple or ValueTuple, a Dictionary or a dynamic object.

 ## Introduction